-Appendix G sets out how we interpret the requirements under paragraph 13.2(2)(e) and section 13.19 relating to the trusted contact person and temporary hold requirements.
-It also provides general commentary and guidance surrounding issues of financial exploitation of vulnerable clients and decline in clients' mental capacity." immediately after the sentence "This exemption does not change an insider's reporting and conduct responsibilities.".
+Appendix G sets out how we interpret the requirements under sections 13.2.01 and 13.19 relating to trusted contact persons and temporary holds.
+It also provides general commentary and guidance surrounding issues of financial exploitation of vulnerable clients, and concerns about clients' mental capacity to make decisions involving financial matters." immediately after the sentence "In those circumstances, registrants should consider restricting activities in the client's account to liquidating trades, transfers or disbursements.".